 - reported spatial emissions data are an input for models used to assess atmospheric concentrations and deposition, as the spatial location of emissions determines to a great extent their atmospheric dispersion patterns and impact area.
-The results of model assessments inform national and international policies used to improve the environment and human health; - regular reporting of spatial emissions is required under the Emissions Reporting Guidelines for Parties to the LRTAP Convention.
+The results of model assessments inform national and international policies used to improve the environment and human health; - regular reporting of spatial emissions is required under the Emission Reporting Guidelines for Parties to the LRTAP Convention.

-This chapter, developed by the European Environment Agency's European Topic Centre on Air Pollution and Climate Change Mitigation (EEA's ETC/ACM), provides guidance on compiling spatial emissions datasets.
+This chapter provides guidance on compiling spatial emissions datasets.
 It focuses on methods suitable for generating and reporting spatial data required under the LRTAP Convention that are consistent with nationally-reported inventories under CLRTAP.